Car Accident UM Settlement

 Va.
 Code § 38.2-2206.H says that nothing may be required of the insured except the establishment of liability.
 Nationwide Mutual v.
 Sours, 205 Va.
 602, (1964) After proper service on the UM/UIM carrier, the only thing to be done is to establish liability.
 As such your duties are to: serve the carrier and then establish liability.
 If the carrier calls for more than that, that request may be refused.

-1. UIM Cases
+1. UM Cases

 2. UIM Coverage

 Settlement of UIM claims used to be very difficult.
 There used to be a requirement that the UIM carrier had to consent.
 A plaintiff can now settle with the liability insurer directly without the consent of the UIM carrier.
 The release with the liability carrier will only release that liability carrier and their insured, who is also referred to as the “underinsured motorist”.
 Once the release is signed and payment made then the liability carrier has no further duties to its insured.
-If the defendant does not sign the agreement, then notice must be given pursuant to Code section 38.2-2206L.
+If the defendant does not sign the agreement, then notice must be given pursuant to Va.
+Code § 38.2-2206L.
 You should ask for a copy of the notice and proof that it was sent Certified Mail to the last known address.

 A. Completing Discovery

 There is some logic in completing your discovery before settling.
 Once you settle then the at fault driver is out of the case.
 They will probably be tough to deal with.
 Defense counsel has some control over them.
 However that control is minimal.
+During a deposition of the released defendant, you may ask about any communications with UIM counsel.

 B. Settling with Liability Carrier

-ii.
+i.
 UIM

 In instances where the liability carrier and the UIM carrier are the same, then your release should specifically state that it is only the obligations of the liability carrier that are being released.

 The settlement under Va.
-Code §38.2-2206 must be a resolution for the full policy limits or the remaining policy limits.
+Code § 38.2-2206 must be a resolution for the full policy limits or the remaining policy limits.

 The release will contain a requirement that the underinsured motorist cooperate with the UIM carrier.
-Lack of cooperation could be seen in such things as failing to attend a deposition, failing to assist in responding to written discovery, failing to meet with defense counsel, failing to notify the UIM counsel of any change of address.
+Lack of cooperation could be seen in such things as failing to attend a deposition, failing to assist in responding to written discovery, failing to meet with defense counsel, failing to notify the UIM counsel of any change in address.

 There is no obligation in the statute or the PAP to notify the UIM carrier of your settlement with the liability carrier.
 It’s probably a good idea to tell them what you’re doing so that you can negotiate with them but you have no obligation to do anything other than the two things referenced above.